Refractions of Light:

 On the Third Part of the Secret of Fátima is not an introductory book, but will be an excellent source for people already familiar with the topic.

 Over the course of his writing career, Kevin Symonds has been featured in various publications, both digital and print.
-The following is a list of various publications in which one can find articles written by Kevin.
+The following is a list of various publications in which one can find articles (or interviews) written by/with Kevin.

 Catholic Exchange (2005, 2008-2009)